top of page

 Selection criteria

-• The nominee’s level of impact on their club, organisation, local community and/or school, as evidenced by both their achievements and that of their teams or individual athletes.
+• The nominee's level of impact on their club, organisation, local community and/or school, as evidenced by both their achievements and those of their teams or individual athletes.

 • The nominee's level of contribution to the coaching community in their sport, such as sharing knowledge, mentoring or actively participating in coaching development programs.